King Kong vs. Godzilla: Preservation

 The original Japanese version of King Kong vs. Godzilla is infamous for being one of the most poorly-preserved tokusatsu films.
 In 1970, director Ishirō Honda prepared an edited version of the film for the Toho Champion Festival, a children's matinee program that showcased edited re-releases of older kaiju films along with cartoons and then-new kaiju films.
 Honda cut 24 minutes from the film's original negative and, as a result, the highest quality source for the cut footage was lost.
-For years, all that was thought to remain of the uncut 1962 version was a faded, heavily damaged 16mm element from which rental prints had been made.
+For years, all that was thought to remain of the uncut 1962 version was a faded, heavily damaged 16mm element from which rental prints were made.
 1980s restorations for home video integrated the 16mm deleted scenes into the 35mm Champion cut, resulting in wildly inconsistent picture quality.

 On July 14, 2016, a 4K restoration of a completely 35mm sourced version of the film aired on The Godzilla First Impact, a series of 4K broadcasts of Godzilla films on the Nihon Eiga Senmon Channel.

 Legacy

 Due to the great box office success of this film, Toho wanted to produce a sequel immediately.
 Shinichi Sekizawa was brought back to write the screenplay tentatively titled Continuation: King Kong vs. Godzilla (続 キングコング対ゴジラ, Zoku Kingu Kongu tai Gojira).
-Sekizawa revealed that Kong had killed Godzilla during their underwater battle in Sagami Bay with a line of dialogue stating "Godzilla, who sank and died in the waters off Atami".
+Sekizawa revealed that Kong killed Godzilla during their underwater battle in Sagami Bay with a line of dialogue stating "Godzilla, who sank and died in the waters off Atami".
 As the story progressed, Godzilla's body is salvaged from the Ocean by a group of entrepreneurs who hope to display the remains at a planned resort.
 Meanwhile, King Kong is found in Africa where he had been protecting a baby (the sole survivor of a plane crash).
 After the baby is rescued by investigators, and is taken back to Japan, Kong follows the group and rampages through the country looking for the infant.
 Godzilla is then revived with hopes of driving off Kong.
 The story ends with both monsters plummeting into a volcano.
 The project was ultimately cancelled.
-A couple of years later, United Productions of America (UPA) and Toho conceived the idea to pit Godzilla against a giant Frankenstein Monster and commissioned Takeshi Kimura to write a screenplay titled Frankenstein vs. Godzilla, with Jerry Sohl and Reuben Bercovitch writing the story and synopsis for the film.
+A couple of years later, United Productions of America (UPA) and Toho conceived the idea to pit Godzilla against a giant Frankenstein's monster and commissioned Takeshi Kimura to write a screenplay titled Frankenstein vs. Godzilla, with Jerry Sohl and Reuben Bercovitch writing the story and synopsis for the film.
 However, Toho would cancel this project as well and instead decided to match Mothra against Godzilla in Mothra vs. Godzilla.
 This began a formula where kaiju from past Toho films would be added into the Godzilla franchise.

 Toho was interested in producing a series around their version of King Kong but were refused by RKO.
-However, Toho would handle the character once more in 1967 to help Rankin/Bass co-produce their film King Kong Escapes, which was loosely based on a cartoon series Rankin/Bass had produced.
+However, Toho would handle the character once more in 1967 to help Rankin/Bass co-produce their film King Kong Escapes, which was loosely based on a cartoon series Rankin/Bass produced.